akarcode/MovieColors/README.md

 ### Additional notes

-- Be cautious with the escape characters in the file paths.
 - This script does not write frames to your Harddisk as other similar script for this do.
 - On a fast SSD drive it will take about 6min for the script to finish a 90min movie.
 The speed is limited to FFprobe, the additional math only takes about 1 second to complete.